dschnare/purejs/README.md

 # Overview

-Purejs is an API to help create constructors and manage their prototype chain.
-Purejs adheres to JavaScript's prototypal nature without introducing new ideas, allowing a greater integration with builtin constructors.
+Pure.js is an API to help create constructors and manage their prototype chain.
+Pure.js adheres to JavaScript's prototypal nature without introducing new ideas, allowing a greater integration with builtin constructors.

 # Installation